spookysalsa/medermade.github.io/week-2/8-your-website-solo-challenge/README.md

 ## Releases

-## Release 0: Wireframes (1 pomodoro)
+## Release 0: Wireframes (10 minutes)
 Reconsider the wireframe you created for your index.html in [3-wireframing](../3-wireframing).
 Do you need to make any changes to it based on what you've learned so far?

-While you're at it, you should also make basic wireframes for each of the other pages on your site including, but not limited to pages for:
+While you're at it, you should also sketch out the layout of the other pages on your site including, but not limited to pages for:
  - About me
  - Projects
  - blog/index.html (Note: this is different than the index.html already in your [USERNAME].github.io/index.html)
  - Any other page your site needs

+ This is not supposed to be perfect, it is only a thematic guide to help you when you start laying things out.
+This is not a model of how your site will look.

 ## Release 1: Design (1 pomodoro)
 Now is the time to consider the colors, fonts, icons/logos, images and overall look and feel of your site.
 You may want to use some of the following resources: